 When Mervyn Horton died in 1983, I was heavily pregnant with my first son, Jeremy and had intended to ‘retire’ the previous December.
 However, a call from Sam Ure Smith changed my plans when he asked me to stay on at work and support the magazine through Mervyn’s illness.
 Mervyn was a marvel, right to the end and organised his funeral, even picking out the hymns and deciding who could and should attend, all this done from his Potts Point home.
 I attended his funeral at St Lawrence’s Church, Sydney on my wedding anniversary, 23 February 1983.

 Tim and Philippa Ashton’s marriage had ended in a separation in 1981 and was followed by a bitter and acrimonious divorce.
 It was very sad time for our family and it changed some family member’s personalities and relationships forever.
 Philippa and her children moved into her parent’s home after a short rental proved too costly.
-I always remember the kindness Geoff showed by painting his sister’s bedroom, because he didn’t want to his sister to move into an un-renovated area of her parent’s home.
+I always remember the kindness Geoff showed by painting his sister’s bedroom, because he didn’t want to his sister to move into an un-renovated area of her parent’s home, a gesture for which he was never even thanked by her.

 Philip and Val Rundle’s behaviour during this period was quite irrational.
 I was actually forbidden to speak with Tim Ashton and his mother Jane Ashton.
 I was later accused of leaking information about the divorce case, which was quite wrong and very hurtful.
 It was a rotten time for everyone, made worse by the heightened emotional hatred between these two families.
 The worst part for us was that Philip Rundle was continuously phoning Geoff about the court case, asking his opinions on the proceedings and then totally ignoring his suggestions.
 They were basically, for Philip to keep out of things, because he was extending what was becoming a lengthy divorce, only benefitting the lawyer’s wallets and I worried about the children emotionally, because of the constant and very open bickering between the parents.